huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

   1. **Do we always have to put the template in the `@View` or can we put it somewhere external?** `@View` also has the templateUrl option you can add to the metadata properties.
 With templateUrl you can point to a file location for your template.
   1. **Do we have to always use `@View` with `@Component`?** You will always need to have a view with a `@Component`.
-However, you do not necessarly need to use the `@View` annonation. `@Component` actually contains the option of template and templateUrl as well.
+However, you do not necessarily need to use the `@View` annotation. `@Component` actually contains the option of template and templateUrl as well.
 The power of using `@View` though is it allows you to specify devices to apply the display on, for example mobile or desktop.
 You can have multiple
   `@View's`.
   1. **What is this `import` and `export`?** In Angular2 everything is modular, and therefore better by default, including the core Angular library.
-  So if you need something external from your Component you must `import` it into your new component hince the `import {Component, View} from 'angular2/core';`.
+  So if you need something external from your Component you must `import` it into your new component hence the `import {Component, View} from 'angular2/core';`.
-  To make your class/component available to the rest of your Angular app you will need to `export` it hince the `export class Task {}`.
+  To make your class/component available to the rest of your Angular app you will need to `export` it hence the `export class Task {}`.
   If you have been doing AngularJS for very long you probably made your Angular 1 app modular by using something like RequireJS or Webpack, no more of however.
 If you have never used RequireJS or Webpack to make your application modular here is what it would look like: